pcmv-dev/SBCloud/README.md

 ## Acknowledgments

-You can view the original Rclone scripts [BinsonBuzz/unraid_rclone_mount](https://github.com/BinsonBuzz/unraid_rclone_mount)
+* BinsonBuzz for his super useful scripts

-* BinsonBuzz for his super useful scripts :clap:
+* no5tyle for Discord notifications